coopersmith/cooper-site/_pages/travels.md

 ### 2016 🇦🇺
 ## Sydney
-A few weeks working out of the Twitter Sydney office to launch Moments.
+A few weeks working out of the Twitter Sydney office to launch Twitter Moments.

 ---